eliza411/katacoda-doks/doks/step1.md

     app.run(host='0.0.0.0', port=80)
 </pre>

 As you can see, it's depending on the Python libraries for Flask and Redis.
-The way we express that dependency in Python is usually with a text file, so click this link to create `requirements.txt`{{open}}.
+The way we express that dependency in Python is usually with a text file.

+Click this link to *create `requirements.txt`{{open}}*.

 And click **Copy to Editor** to express our requirements in our new file.